-A mandibular repositioning appliance (MRA) is a dental appliance.
+A mandibular repositioning appliance (MRA) is a dental device (appliance).
 It is similar to a gum shield.

-An MRA works by holding the lower jaw forward and moving the tongue forward to clear the airway during sleeping.
+An MRA holds the lower jaw forward and moves the tongue forward to clear the airway during your sleep.
 This can reduce or stop sleep apnoea.

-It also increases the amount of oxygen getting into your body and usually reduces breathing noises and snoring.
+An MRA also increases the amount of oxygen getting into your body.
+It usually reduces breathing noises and snoring.

 Wearing your MRA

-The appliance needs to be worn for as long as possible at night, ideally for 5 to 6 hours.
+You need to wear your MRA for as long as possible at night.
+This should ideally be for 5 to 6 hours.

-It will take time to get used to the MRA.
+It takes time to get used to the MRA.
 Do not try to sleep with it immediately.

-Take time to get used to it for increasing periods of time when you are not thinking about it.
-This could be when you are watching TV or reading.
+Try to get used to the MRA for increasing periods of time when you are not thinking about it.
+This could be when you watch TV or read.

 Pain when wearing the MRA

-Some people have slight discomfort where the teeth meets the gums (gum margin) when they wear the MRA.
+Some people have slight discomfort where the teeth meet the gums (gum margin) when they wear the MRA.
 You can carefully adjust the MRA using a nail file or emery paper to help with this.

-The muscles involved in clenching the teeth might ache at first, but this should settle within a few days.
+The muscles involved in clenching the teeth might ache at first.
+This should settle within a few days.

-The main area of discomfort is usually the jaw joint immediately in front of the ear, which can become very painful.
+The main area of discomfort is usually the jaw joint immediately in front of the ear.
+It can become very painful.

-If you feel major discomfort, remove the MRA and contact the dental sleep department.
+If you have a lot of discomfort, remove the MRA and contact the dental sleep department.

-If your teeth ache after wearing the appliance, it's likely that you are grinding your teeth.
-This will be made worse by wearing the appliance.
-If you cannot overcome this, you might choose not to wear the appliance any more.
+If your teeth ache after wearing the MRA, it is likely that you grind your teeth.
+Wearing the MRA makes the problem worse.
+If you cannot overcome this, you might decide not to wear the MRA anymore.

 Looking after your MRA

-You can also use a fizzy denture cleaner (such as Polident® or Steradent) once a month.
+You can also use a fizzy denture cleaner (such as Polident® or Steradent) 1 time a month.

-Soak the appliance for 20 minutes in cold water, rinse thoroughly and store it either dry or in plain water.
+Soak the MRA for 20 minutes in cold water.
+Then rinse thoroughly and store it somewhere dry or in plain water.

-If used regularly, the appliance should last about 2 years.
-After this time, it might be hard, discoloured and less functional, and might need to be replaced.
+If you use your MRA regularly, it should last about 2 years.
+After this time, the MRA might be hard and discoloured and not work so well.
+You might need to replace your MRA.

-As you have been discharged from our care, if you need a new appliance, you will need to ask your GP (not your dentist) for a new MRA.
+As you are no longer under our care, you need to ask your GP (not your dentist) for a new MRA.
 They can send us a letter asking for a replacement.

-You do not usually need a follow-up appointment is not normally needed.
+You do not usually need a follow-up appointment.
 However, if you have any problems, please contact us for an appointment.

 Looking after your teeth

-It is important that you have a healthy mouth to minimise the chance of the MRA doing you any harm.
-You should have regular dental check-ups to maintain healthy teeth and gums.
+It is important that you have a healthy mouth.
+This reduces the chance of the MRA causing any dental problems.
+Regular dental check-ups can help to keep your teeth and gums healthy.

-If you get a new filling or a crown, the dentist can adjust the appliance at the same time to allow for the change in shape.
+If you get a new filling or crown, the dentist can adjust the MRA at the same time.
+They need to allow for the change in shape.

 Cleaning your teeth

-You must make sure that your teeth are carefully cleaned before putting the MRA in your mouth.
-With good dental care the appliance will not affect your teeth.
+You need to clean your teeth carefully before putting the MRA in your mouth.
+With good dental care, the MRA does not affect your teeth.

-Any gum problem or tooth decay could be made worse as the appliance covers the teeth and gums and saliva cannot reach them.
+Any gum problem or tooth decay could get worse.
+This is because the MRA covers the teeth and gums, and your spit (saliva) cannot reach them.

-Over a long period of time, it is possible for the lower jaw position to change and sit forward of its original position.
-If you have any concerns or notice any change in the way the teeth meet (the bite), stop wearing the appliance and contact the dental sleep department.
+If you have any concerns or notice any change in how the teeth meet (the bite), stop wearing the MRA.
+Please contact the dental sleep department about this matter.

-If the appliance is not helping you, you should stop wearing it and report this to the consultant looking after your sleep medicine disorder.
+If the MRA does not help you, you can stop wearing it.
+Please report this to the specialist treating your sleep disorder.